ga-curriculum/mongodb-atlas-setup-lab/exercise/README.md

 # ![[MongoDB Atlas Setup Lab] - Exercise](./assets/hero.png)

-tktk What is the core lab exercise?

-# ![[MongoDB Atlas Setup Lab] - Setup](./assets/hero.png)

-tktk Write setup steps specific to the lab.
+tktk The purpose of this lab is to register for a MongoDb Atlas account to utilize for creating non-relational databases.

 ## Create an Atlas Account